-- 2.1 At the Cabinet meeting on 30 July 2020, Members received a comprehensive report that outlined the full range of financial issues that were being faced by the Council (and all other councils within the country) arising from the pandemic. - 2.2 At the Cabinet meeting on 5 November 2020, Members were provided with an update that based on the monthly return to central government (MHCLG) the Council would have a net shortfall of £21.3m in 2020/21 when these issues had been taken into account and the use of the £23.7m emergency fund from central government had been applied.
+- 2.1 At the Cabinet meeting on 30 July 2020, Members received a comprehensive report that outlined the full range of financial issues that were being faced by the Council (and all other councils within the country) arising from the pandemic. - 2.2 At the Cabinet meeting on 3 December 2020, Members were provided with an update that based on an update to the monthly return to central government (MHCLG) the Council would have a net shortfall of £18.5m in 2020/21 when these issues had been taken into account and the use of the £23.7m emergency fund from central government had been applied.
 These figures reflected actual expenditure and receipts as at the end of October and estimates until the end of the year.
-It was acknowledged that these figures could be the subject of material change depending on the impact of local and national restriction measures, social behaviour and the conditions within the local economy that drive employment and business activity. - 2.3 Subsequently, additional national restrictions were introduced on 5th November for a period of four weeks.
-Funding had already been provided to support enhanced test and trace capability and enforcement activity, as well as provide additional support to businesses, when the LCR moved into Tier 3 restrictions.
-In addition, discussions are continuing with the government over additional funding for LCR authorities to support cost pressures and income losses. - 2.4 Details of new government grant funding that has been received, that will be used to support the response to the pandemic, and which will be distributed in accordance with central government guidance, are outlined in section 3.
+It was acknowledged that these figures could be the subject of material change depending on the impact of local and national restriction measures, social behaviour and the conditions within the local economy that drive employment and business activity.

-Latest Submission to MHCLG - October 2020
+Latest Submission to MHCLG - December 2020

-2.5 As Members will be aware each month the Council has been required to outline its cost pressures in its return to MHCLG.
-The latest submission relating to the end of October was provided by 7 November 2020.
-At the time of the previous report being published work was ongoing on the return.
-The provisional figures were subsequently revised; the provisional and final figures are detailed below:
+2.3 As Members will be aware each month the Council has been required to outline its cost pressures in its return to MHCLG.
+The latest submission relating to December was provided on 11 December 2020.
+The latest estimates included on the return are detailed below along with the figures included in the return for October:

-October 2020 October 2020
+October 2020 November

-- Provisional - Final
+£'m 2020

-£'m £'m
+£'m

-Forecast cost of responding the pandemic 14.2 16.0
+Forecast cost of responding the pandemic 16.0 17.0

 Loss of income from fees and charges 14.9 14.9

-Reduced Council Tax receipts 5.3 4.3
+Reduced Council Tax receipts 4.3 5.2

 Reduced Business Rates receipts 7.0 7.0

-Sub Total 41.4 42.2
+Sub Total 42.2 44.1

-Government Funding Received (20.1) (23.7)
+Government Funding Received (23.7) (23.7)

-Current Shortfall 21.3 18.5
+Current Shortfall 18.5 20.4